hujhax/austin-improv-wiki/Karen Jane DeWitt.md

 She was a core cast member in [[The 42-Hour Improv Marathon]].

+In 2012, she attended the iO Summer Intensive in Chicago.

 ## Troupes
 * [[Girls Girls Girls]]
 * [[Happy Butter]]